tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_count.h.md

 # Notes

 This module encapsulates a hardware counter that increments continuously at a constant rate.
-The hardware counter makes up the basis for measuring time.
-Additionally, this hardware counter and a corresponding interrupt make up the basis for alarms.
+The counter makes up the basis for measuring time.
+Additionally, this counter and a corresponding interrupt make up the basis for alarms.

 # Include